doughty247/easyos/README.md

 - **Web UI** at `http://<ip>:1234` — install apps, change settings, no terminal needed
 - **Seed Store** — one-click installs: Immich, Nextcloud, Home Assistant, Jellyfin, Vaultwarden
-- **Atomic rollback** — every update is reversible from the boot menu
+- **Undo button** — every update is reversible from the boot menu
-- **TPM2 encryption** — full disk, auto-unlocks on your hardware
+- **Encrypted by default** — full disk, auto-unlocks on your hardware
-- **Btrfs snapshots** — automated backups, just add a drive
+- **Automatic backups** — just plug in a drive
-- **WiFi setup mode** — boots into hotspot, captive portal walks you through config
+- **WiFi setup** — boots into hotspot, walks you through config

 ---

 ## Why Not CasaOS/Umbrel/Unraid?

-They're Docker wrappers.
-When updates break things, you restore backups and hope.
+They make Docker pretty.
+But when an update breaks something, you're restoring backups and crossing your fingers.

-easeOS rebuilds your entire system from a declaration.
-Same result every time.
-Move to new hardware by copying one folder.
+easeOS lets you undo.
+Pick a previous version from the boot menu and you're back.
+No restore, no downtime, no stress.

 ---